Personal Finance News

 SCSS is a small savings scheme exclusively available to senior citizens.
 The scheme is currently offering 8.2% interest, which is higher than fixed deposit interest rates offered by all top banks like State Bank of India, HDFC Bank, ICICI Bank, Bank of Baroda, Punjab National Bank, Axis Bank, and others.

-SCSS interest rate for January-March 2026 to be announced today. | Image source: Shutterstock
+SCSS interest rate for January-March 2026 has been announced by the Government. | Image source: Shutterstock

 The SCSS interest rate for the October-December quarter of FY 2025-26 was announced by the Finance Ministry on September 30, 2025.
-The Ministry had then decided to keep the interest rate unchanged at 8.2%.
+The Ministry had then also decided to keep the interest rate unchanged at 8.2%.

 SCSS is a small savings scheme exclusively available to senior citizens.
 The scheme is currently offering 8.2% interest, which is higher than fixed deposit interest rates offered by all top banks like State Bank of India, HDFC Bank, ICICI Bank, Bank of Baroda, Punjab National Bank, Axis Bank, and others.